frc1418/2018-robot/README.md

 > Code for Team 1418's 2018 competition robot, Panthera.

 ## Robot code features
-* *Modular Autonomous:* Through our [dashboard], drivers can select individual components of an autonomous mode.
+* *Modular Autonomous:* Through our [dashboard](https://github.com/frc1418/2018-dashboard), drivers can select individual components of an autonomous mode.
 Or, they can select from several premade modes which inherit from modular with various preexisting configurations.
 "Optimum autonomous" may also be selected, which will choose the best target in which to score based on decisions made immediately after receiving plate ownership data from the FMS.
 * *Autonomous Replay:* In addition to hard-coded modular paths, the autonomous code has a replay feature, which records joystick input and stores that data in a JSON file.
 This way, a driver can drive the robot in the desired path for autonomous, and it will use that same route when selected in autonomous.
 Voltage data is recorded alongside joystick input, and that data is used to scale output voltages during replay to prevent speed fluctuation caused by voltage variation.
-* *Balancing system:* In order to prevent any tipping or imbalance issues, the robot code equips the robot with a rebalancing system.
-It counteracts any leaning or instability the robot may have.
+* *Balancing system:* In order to prevent tipping, the robot constantly monitors its rotation in the pitch axis through our NavX, and in the event of an apparent tip, the drivetrain will spin in the opposite direction to pull the robot back down to the ground.
+Motor speeds will be scaled to prevent overshooting.

 ## Deploying onto the robot
 Before deploying, you must [install robotpy](http://robotpy.readthedocs.io/en/stable/install/robot.html#install-robotpy) on your robot.